 KS2 Spelling sessions will be a combination of teaching/investigation and assessment (including spelling tests and dictation).
 They will also follow the revisit and review, teach, practise, apply format as followed in EYFS and KS1.
-In Year 3, pupils who are not secure at Phase 6 by the end of KS1, must receive spelling intervention.
+The teaching activites will be take from the Red Rose Phonics scheme.
+(See Red Rose Planning) In Year 3, pupils who are not secure at Phase 6 by the end of KS1, must receive phonics intervention.